dipesh227/dreampixeltechnology/README.md

 -   **Live API Status**: An indicator in the header shows if the default API key is configured correctly and is operational.
 -   **Interactive & Modern UI**: A vibrant, colorful UI with a neon mouse trail, glowing hover effects, and an animated background that synchronizes with AI generation tasks.
 -   **Personalized History**: Like and save your favorite creations, stored securely and tied to your user account.
--   **Custom User API Keys (New!)**: Logged-in users can securely provide their own Gemini API key to use their personal quota.

 ---